-Chief of Police Michael J. Glaser began his career with the Kenner Police Department as a Police Officer in 1990.
-After graduating from the Louisiana State University Police Academy in 1991, he was assigned to the Patrol Division.
-Chief Glaser remained in the Patrol Division until he was assigned to the Criminal Investigations Division in 1995.
+Deputy Chief David Desforges began his career with the Kenner Police Department in 1994 where he was assigned to the Patrol Division.
+He was assigned to the Patrol Division until 2002 when he was selected to the Kenner Police Department’s Special Response Team.

 Captain William Sclafini began his career with the Kenner Police Deptartment in January 1994 as a jailer.
 In March of 1994 he attended the Harbor Police Academy.

 After graduating, he was initially assigned to the Patrol Division.
-In 1996 Officer William Sclafini pulled double duty as both a Patrolman and Crime Scene Technician.
-In 1999 Officer William Sclafini obtained Officer of The Year honors for his work as a Crime Scene Technician and was assigned to the Crime Scene Division full time in 2002, where he remained until he was promoted to the rank of Sergeant in 2007.
+In 1996 Officer William Sclafini pulled double duty as both a patrolman and crime scene technician.
+In 1999, Officer Sclafini obtained Officer of The Year honors for his work as a crime scene technician and was assigned to the Crime Scene Division full time in 2002 where he remained until he was promoted to the rank of Sergeant in 2007.

 Captain William Sclafini is currently assigned as the Investigative and Support Services commander.

-Captain Marc Ortiz began his career with the Kenner Police Department in 1993, after he graduated the New Orleans Police Department Training Academy.
+Captain Marc Ortiz began his career with the Kenner Police Department in 1993 after graduating from the New Orleans Police Department Training Academy.
 Captain Ortiz was initially assigned to the patrol division.